 |Page tools: Print Page Print All RSS Search this Product|

-6 Data by Accommodation class for states and territories are included in this publication.
-Accommodation class data has replaced star gradings data (known as star ratings by industry) , however the star grading categories can be fully mapped to the new Accommodation class categories.
+7 Data by Accommodation class for states and territories are included in this publication.
+Accommodation class data has replaced star gradings data (known as star ratings by industry) , however the star grading categories can be fully mapped to the Accommodation class categories.
 The Accommodation class mappings are:

-17 The seasonally adjusted and trend series have been produced following a review of the seasonal adjustment process that uses a concurrent methodology on data up to June quarter 2014.
-Since the collection frequency of the STA moved from quarterly to annual on a financial year basis from 1 July 2013, the annual review is required to confirm the extent that movements are due to seasonal or irregular influences.
-As a result, the seasonally adjusted and trend estimates of particular series have been revised.
+18 While the Concurrent method of seasonal adjustment is used, the seasonally adjusted and trend series have been revised following the annual review of the seasonal adjustment on data up to June quarter 2015.
+Since the collection frequency of the STA moved from quarterly to annual on a financial year basis from 1 July 2013, the annual review was performed to quality assure the seasonal adjustment process.
+As a result, the seasonally adjusted and trend estimates

-18 From the March quarter 2008, the Survey of Tourist Accommodation collection implemented Autoregressive Integrated Moving Average (ARIMA) modelling techniques for the majority of applicable time series.
+19 The Survey of Tourist Accommodation collection uses Autoregressive Integrated Moving Average (ARIMA) modelling techniques for the majority of applicable time series.
 The revision properties of the seasonally adjusted and trend estimates can be improved by the use of ARIMA modelling.
 ARIMA modelling relies on the characteristics of the series being analysed to project future period data.
 The projected values are temporary, intermediate values, that are only used internally to improve the estimation of the seasonal factors.
 The projected data do not affect the original estimates and are discarded at the end of the seasonal adjustment process.

-20 Unreliable seasonal adjustment: In using the seasonally adjusted series, care should be exercised for the following data series: Takings, Australian Capital Territory because of the difficulties associated with reliably estimating the seasonal pattern.
-This series will be revised during the next annual seasonal adjustment reanalysis.
+21 Unreliable seasonal adjustment: In using the seasonally adjusted series, care should be exercised for the following data series: Takings, Australian Capital Territory because of the difficulties associated with reliably estimating the seasonal pattern.
+This series will be revised during the next annual seasonal review.

 CONFIDENTIALISATION OF DATA